gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-04-05-CV-Pilot-A-Hands-On-Agentic-Experiment.md

 ## CV-Pilot: A Hands-On Agentic Experiment

-At [genmind.ch](https://genmind.ch/), I'm always on the lookout for ways to push the boundaries of what GenAI can do for productivity.
+I'm always on the lookout for ways to push the boundaries of what GenAI can do for productivity.

 Here’s why I believe agentic AI is the next big leap, what its strengths and challenges are,